 As long as a being is considered universally—and it must be, to have a definition or be known universally (Met.
 VII.10 1036a2–3, 7–8)—it will appear to be a composite of more primary things, that is, material and form, rather than being itself primary.
 But considered as a particular thing, it is primary being (ousia), because it is a this most of all (Met.
 VIII.1037a28–35; see Cat.
 5).
 Considered this way, the composite primary being (tēn suntheton ousian) and the shape (morphē) are named by the same name, and point to the same thing (Met.
 VIII.3 1043a29−b4).

 This complicates the ontological status of the composite: a logical composite of universal material and a form or essence has no independent being (e.g., platypus as such).
-Next, when we address a being as a particular material-form composite (e.g., a platypus), the composite does not have an independent status, since we take it as constituted from preexisting material and form (Phys.
+Next, when we address a being as a particular material-form composite of preexisting material and form (e.g., a platypus), the composite again does not have an independent status(Phys.
 II.1 193b5–6; see Met.
 VII.3 1029a1–8).
-Considered in this way, the particular composite thing will not be the same as what it is, namely, its universal definition or essence.
-But when we address the particular composite as a primary being (e.g., Socrates), not only does it have ontological standing, it has primacy, for the particular precisely is itself.
-Each primary thing is what it is for it to be (Met.
+Considered in this way, the particular composite thing will still not be the same as what it is, namely, its universal definition or essence.
+But when we address the particular composite as a primary being (e.g., Socrates), not only does it have ontological standing, it has primacy, for the particular precisely is itself; each primary thing is what it is for it to be (Met.
 VII.6 1032a4–7, Met.
 VIII.3 1043a29−b3).
-Still, it is possible to view it as composed of material parts (Met.
+It is possible to view such a primary being as composed of material parts (Met.
 VII.17 1041b11–33), as long as these are grasped in terms of potency and being-at-work (Met.
 VIII.6 1045b2–24).
 To understand genesis, then, and through this, teleology, we must examine the composite in the sense of the particular this that is a primary being (ousia).

 Continuity and Discontinuity of Genesis